-- 3/4 cup heavy whipping cream
+- 3/4 cup heavy whipping cream (175 ml)

 - 12 round peppermint candies

 - Add the peppermint extract and a drop of red food coloring, then blend until well mixed.
 Add more red food coloring to get the desired shade of pink.

-- Freeze for at least 20 hours before serving.
+- Pour the filling into the Oreo crust and smooth with a rubber spatula.
+Freeze for at least 20 hours before serving.

 Decorating the Pie (15 minutes)

-- To decorate, pipe continuous swirls of whipped cream around the edge of the pie.
-Decorate with peppermint candies, crushed Oreos, and crushed peppermint.
+- Pipe continuous swirls of whipped cream around the edge of the pie, then decorate with peppermint candies.
+Serve the pie frozen.

 - Make this recipe perfectly the first time.
 Check out the step-by-step photos and pro tips before the recipe card.

 - The pleasure of a 5-star review for this peppermint pie recipe would be greatly appreciated.